There are two primary ways to quantify short-term rental supply:

 |---|---|---|

-Example: A market with 500 active listings, each available an average of 25 nights per month, has a monthly supply of 12,500 available nights.
+Example: A market with 500 active listings, each blocking an average of 25 nights per month, carries a monthly supply of 12,500 available nights — a number that scales naturally when comparing markets of different sizes.

 | Annual Growth Rate | Market Condition | Host Implication |